Indicators of species abundance in England

 All-species and priority species indicators

 Both indicators capture a decline in abundance across species in England since 1970.
 For the all-species indicator, this trend appears to level around the year 2000 to just under 70% of the 1970 value.
-Over the past five years, fluctuations in the all-species indicator have been within the 95% credible intervals and therefore are not considered to represent meaningful change.
-The priority species indicator has declined much further than the all-species, to just over 20% of the 1970 value, but with a similar levelling off period from 2000.
+Since 1970, 39% of species showed a strong or weak decline, while 33% showed a strong or weak increase.
+The priority species indicator has declined much further than the all-species, to just over 20% of the 1970 value, but with a similar leveling off period from 2000.
+Over this long-term period, 66% of species showed a strong or weak decline, while only 17% of species showed a strong or weak increase.

 There are several contributing factors to the differences between the two indicators.
-Firstly, their taxonomic composition is very different, with the addition of several entire groups (fish, freshwater invertebrates, bumblebees, vascular plants) and many individual species to the all-species index compared to the priority species index.
+Firstly, their taxonomic composition is very different, with many additional species included in the all-species index compared to the priority species index.
 The criteria for selection of species were also different.
 For the all-species indicator, the list includes the broadest range of relevant species for which we have suitable abundance data available.
-In comparison, the priority species list is based upon species which have been identified as being of conservation concern and are very likely to be those which have already experienced significant declines.
+In comparison, the priority species list is based upon species which have been identified as being of conservation concern, many of which are very likely to be those which have already experienced declines.

 Change in relative species abundance by taxon

 As shown in Figure 3 and Figure 6, different patterns of change were observed between taxonomic groups.
 Further work is needed to fully explore these changes, but existing publications provide an indication of the drivers of change for specific taxonomic groups.
-Defra already publish species abundance indices for birds and butterflies in its Wild bird populations in England and Butterflies in England publications, so those taxonomic breakdowns are not discussed here.
+Defra already publish species abundance indices for birds and butterflies in its Wild bird populations in the UK and England and Butterflies in the UK and England publications, so to avoid confusion, those taxonomic breakdowns are not discussed here.

 Bumblebees

-The bumblebee species included in the all-species indicator have shown little or no change in abundance since 2010.
+The bumblebee species included in the all-species indicator initially increased in abundance, but then declined to near the baseline value in 2023.
 The BeeWalk 10-year report (Comont & Dickinson, 2022) describes the impact of changes in weather on bumblebee abundance.
-There was a drop in abundance in 2018, likely due to the summer heatwave that year, and numbers fell again in 2021 as the cold spring hindered colony establishment.
-In 2022, the weather was warmer than average and changes in abundance were mixed (Comont & Dickinson, 2023).
-Many of the rarer bumblebees showed an increase in abundance compared with the long-term trends, while several other species (including some of our most widespread and abundant bumblebees) had a poor year compared to the long-term averages.
+They report a drop in abundance in 2018, likely due to the summer heatwave that year, and numbers fell again in 2021 as the cold spring hindered colony establishment.
+Recent changes in abundance are likely to be driven by the heatwave in 2022, as well as the variable weather in 2023 (Comont & Dickinson, 2023).
+In general, early-peaking species (which reach their maximum numbers in June) generally had a poor year in 2023, while late-peaking species (which reach their maximum numbers in late July/August) generally did well.
+Many of the rarer bumblebees have a preference for warmer conditions, and showed an increase in abundance compared with the long-term trends.
 More generally, the drivers of bumblebee declines in England include habitat loss and degradation, use of pesticides, and climate change (Whitehorn et al., 2022).
+The data included for these species in these indicators are a relatively short time series, which combined with the natural variability in the populations of these species makes confidently detecting change challenging.

 Fish

-The freshwater and estuarine fish species included in the all-species indicator have shown an overall increase in abundance since 2000.
-According to the World Wide Fund for Nature (WWF) Living Planet Index, populations of freshwater fish declined globally by 83% between 1970 and 2012.
+Since 2000, the freshwater and estuarine fish species included in the all-species indicator have steadily increased in abundance up until around 2012, and then declined to near the baseline value in 2023.
+We are not aware of any existing analysis of the drivers of these abundance trends, but common pressures on freshwater fish include hydromorphological alterations, loss of connectivity, pollution, climate change and invasive species.
 A recent study assessing freshwater fish in England found that 7 out of the 34 species assessed were classified as threatened with extinction according to IUCN Red List criteria (Nunn et al., 2023).
 Those under particular threat included the European eel and Atlantic salmon.
-Common threats to freshwater fish include habitat loss and fragmentation, pollution, overexploitation, invasive species and climate change.
-In England, the total number of serious pollution incidents to water fell by almost two-thirds (61%) between 2001 and 2021 (Outcome Indicator Framework B2).

 Freshwater invertebrates